String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Examples

 Notably, for specific choices of $\gamma(x)$, this system has multiple stable fixed points.
-For example, taking $\gamma(x)=D+\exp(-x)$, for $D=\frac1{10}$ and $\bar\rho=1$ provides two stable fixed points, one being a constant solution at $\rho_i=\bar\rho$ and one being a \emph{condensate}, where a macroscopic fraction of the density is concentrated in a single cell.
+For example, taking $\gamma(x)=D+\exp(-x)$, for $D=\frac1{10}$ and $\bar\rho=1$ provides two stable fixed points, one being a constant solution at $\rho_i=\bar\rho$ and one being a \emph{condensate}, where a macroscopic fraction of the density is concentrated in a single lattice site.
 This setup is metastable in that fluctuations from the finiteness of the number of particles will eventually force the system from one fixed-point to the other, the transition happening along the heteroclinic orbits of equation~(\ref{eq:ZRP-gradient}) in the limit $N\to\infty$.
-The corresponding transition trajectory is depicted in figure~\ref{fig:zrp-string} (left), starting at the constant density at $s=0$, and transitioning into the condensate at $s=1$.
-Notably, a spatially extended condensate forms into a \emph{critical nucleus}, which is reached at the saddle point marked in the plot.
-Its location is made evident by looking at the magnitude of the gradient field along the transition trajectory, $\|\partial_\theta H(\phi,0)\|$, depicted in figure~\ref{fig:zrp-string} (right), which vanishes at all fixed points.
+The corresponding transition trajectory is depicted in figure~\ref{fig:zrp-string} (left).
+Here, the $x$-axis represents the site index, in this particular case from $0$ to $30$ with $L=31$.
+The $y$-axis represents the parameter $s$ along the string.
+The shading of the contour plot depicts each configuration $\vec\rho(s)$ along the string, starting at the constant density at $s=0$, and transitioning into the condensate at $s=1$.
+The relevant saddle is reached at $s=0.5$, marked as a dashed line in the contour plot, and identified through the point at which $\|\partial_\theta H(\phi,0)\|=0$, depicted in figure~\ref{fig:zrp-string} (right).
+Notably, a spatially extended condensate forms into a \emph{critical nucleus}, which is reached at the saddle point.